 How do you take care of your plastic waste?

 Some people segregate their waste before garbage collectors round them up, while others recycle their own plastic waste at home.
 But we all know that proper waste disposal is not a problem individuals can address on their own.

 The good news is there are many facilities across the country that collect and segregate plastic waste.
 These facilities take steps to properly dispose of various types of plastic waste.
 This is accomplished with the collective efforts and support of volunteering organizations, companies, and other institutions.

 However, not many people are aware of the location of these facilities.

-In response, Nestlé Philippines is working with consumers, other organizations, and communities to build a plastics collection point map with national coverage.
+Nestlé Philippines is bringing together its brands including Nescafé, Milo, Maggi, and Bear Brand to relaunch Plastic Drop PH to continue building a plastics collection point map with national coverage.
 This effort gathers information on plastic collection points and encourages people to dispose of their plastic waste responsibly so that these do not end up in our environment or in dumpsites and landfills.

 Are you interested in being part of this initiative geared towards a waste-free future?

 You can also take part in the proper disposal of plastic waste.
 To prepare, take note of these general guidelines: